Here is a brief artist’s statement.

 I’m Sheila Atchley: artist, author, fire-kindler to women in the middle, a practitioner of beauty, and The Preacher’s odd wife.

-I'm a flagrant creative, with a semi-empty nest, a handsome preacher-husband, and eight adorable grand babies.
+I'm a flagrant creative, with a semi-empty nest, a handsome preacher-husband, four grown kids, and a bunch of adorable grandkids.

 I believe “if I encourage the women, I encourage the world”.

-Middle age can be a gracious place.
-It is a “Promise Land…disguised as a battle”.
-To carry the Biblical metaphor further, midlife is a land where many of us now find ourselves walking, a place where the potential fruit is enormous - if we are willing to slay some giants.
+Yet these seasons can be very gracious places.
+They are “Promised Lands, disguised as a battles”.
+To carry the Biblical metaphor further, these seasons are the “land” where many of us suddenly find ourselves walking (or will walk soon), places where the potential fruit is enormous - if we are willing to slay some giants.

 I’m busy doing just that (slaying giants) in my personal life, in my art, and through my writing and speaking.